IDAES/idaes-pse/docs/user_guide/workflow/general.rst

 .. note::

-    The IDAES Scaling tools are currently under development.
+    The IDAES scaling tools are currently under development.

 Ensuring that a model is well scaled is important for increasing the efficiency and reliability of solvers, and users should consider model scaling as an integral part of the modeling process.